jiverson/jwt-auth-demo/README.md

 - start:dev will not work when running through the front end because of proxy settings

 #### TODO
-* add in joi celebrate
-* move to ajv.js.org or https://github.com/jquense/yup
 * add in proper claims for jwt token information?
 * use sqllite